coccon/proffastpylot/docs/1-3_pressure_input.md

 - The `pressure_offset` is added to the pressure values.
 The pressure value is expected to be given in hPa.
 - The `max_interpolation_time` is the maximal timely distance between two pressure data points.
   If the distance between two points is larger, the spectra which belongs to the corresponding time is skipped.
   Can be set to a value in hours.
-Its default value is 2h.
+Its default value is 2 hours.

-## Technical notes:
-TODO!!
-- Where is the pressure checked for valid values?
--
+  If the time is outside the range of the given pressure values, the nearest value will be used up to a time difference of `max_interpolation_time`.